Mosque lamp

+There were also smaller, usually plain, glass lamps, with a cup-like shape and a lip at the top.
+These were used in larger numbers in a frame with holders.

 Manufacture

 The techniques used are typical of contemporary Islamic glass, with the enamel decoration applied to a pre-fired plain body, and the whole then fired for a second time.

-The vibrant colors present from the enameling process of mosque lamps come from a variety of materials including lapis lazuli for blue, naples yellow for yellow, naples yellow and cobalt for blue, and lead-based enamels for red and yellow colors.
 The coloured decoration may include Qur'anic verses, especially the first part of the Ayat an-Nur or "Verse of Light" (24:35, see below), inscriptions and heraldic emblems recording the donor, as well as purely decorative motifs.
 By the 15th century production of all types of fine glass was in steep decline, a sign of which is that in 1569 the Ottoman Grand Vizier Sokullu Mehmed Pacha ordered 600 plain lamps of Venetian glass, perhaps to be decorated elsewhere.

 The Ottomans also made lamps of similar form in Iznik pottery, and Shah Abbas I of Persia gave plain silver lamps to hang by the tomb of Shaykh Safi at Ardabil; Persian miniatures show other examples from the 16th century in gold or brass and silver.
 Such opaque materials were much less effective as lighting, but the purpose of the lamp was symbolic as well as practical, related to the "Verse of Light".
 Mosque lamps are often shown in profile at the head of a prayer rug for the same reason.
 The decoration of the lamps often includes either the name or the symbol from Islamic heraldry of the donor, who usually gave a group of lamps.
 Other types of lighting in mosques were large metal lamp stands, like very wide candlesticks, which were also used in secular buildings.
 These could be very intricately decorated.